The Short Version

 - Use crypto tax software as a starting point (CoinTracker, Koinly, etc.)

-- Manually review every prediction-market entry — software misclassifications are common
+- Manually review every prediction-market entry - software wrong labels are common

 - Consider tax-loss harvesting in late December - sell deeply losing positions to realize current-year losses